Explore resources to help you count with confidence

 For more information, and additional filtering options, you can watch the video below.

-A field guide is a bird counter’s best friend!
-The Aussie Bird Count app has a great ‘Find a Bird’ feature, but sometimes only a book will do.
+While the Aussie Bird Count app includes a handy ‘Find a Bird’ feature, many birders still love a physical guidebook.
 A good field guide will help you identify any birds you might be unsure of, and there are loads of great field guide options to choose from.
 The ones listed here are among of the best known and most popular Aussie bird guides, but there are many worth checking out.
 All of the titles below will likely be available in your local bookstore, public library, or online.

 Title | Usual price |